 It was really lovely to hear some Singaporean accents.

 We talked almost everything under the sun like, how we’ve been adapting so far, random daily misadventures, as well as talking about our lives back in Singapore.

 I really felt at ease.
-It was really fantastic to finally be able to communicate normally (as opposed to being stunned trying to talk in Italian)
+It was fantastic to finally be able to communicate normally as opposed to being stunned trying to talk in Italian.

-We met again recently in Garbatella in an Egyptian Restaurant.
-And it was such a delightful evening.
+We met again recently in Garbatella at an Egyptian Restaurant.
+It was such a delightful evening.

-My Diablo map isn’t complete, but hey, its still a good start
+My Diablo map isn’t complete, but its still a good start